MarkD117/marvel-quiz/README.md

 - Upon starting the quiz, the ready up menu will disappear and Quiz Questions Page will be shown. the player will be presented with a question at the top of top of the main quiz container.
 Underneath the question are four selectable buttons.

     ![Screenshot](documentation/quiz-question-menu.png)

+#### Quiz Questions & Answer Buttons

+- The question displayed is randomly selected from an array based on the difficulty chosen by the player.
+The buttons are also randomly organised from top to bottom which provides the player with a highly replayable experience.
+Each time the user replays the quiz, the questions and buttons will be in a different order.